DominicOH/ChIP2MACS2/README.md

 # ChIP2MACS2

 This repository contains a short shell pipeline to simplify peak calling from ChIP-seq data.
 The pipeline is currently as follows:
-1. First, raw data (in .fastq or .fq format) is trimmed using TrimGalore!
+1. Raw data (in .fastq or .fq format) is trimmed using TrimGalore!
 2. Trimmed data is aligned to a reference genome using Bowtie2
+    - Optional: Reads overlapping blacklisted regions, such as problematic repetitive parts of the genome, can be removed from the resulting sequence files.
-3. picard MarkDuplicates is used to mark duplicate reads in the sequence output.
+3. picard MarkDuplicates is used to mark duplicate reads in the sequence output
-4. MACS2 is then used to call peaks.
+4. MACS2 is then used to call peaks

 ## References
 - BROAD INSTITUTE 2014. picard.
 3.1.1 ed.